hgamboa/nova-adv-inst/README.md

-# nova-adv-inst
+# Nova Advanced Instrumentation Applications

-**Nova Advanced Instrumentation Applications** Course support materials
+** Course support materials

-Lab Lessons
+Here the students of MIEF and MIEBM can find the Lab Lessons for the first 10 labs.
+The project will be developed on the final 4 labs.

 ## [Lab 1 - Installing python](lab1-installing-python.md)